UtsavBalar1231/linux/drivers/misc/pamir-ai-sam/README.md

 - Basic structure implemented
 - Content is currently reserved for future use
 - Requires updates to both firmware and driver when new commands are defined

+## Versioning System

+The SAM driver implements a versioning system to ensure compatibility between the Linux kernel driver and the RP2040 firmware.

+### Version Format

+The version follows a standard semantic versioning format with three components:

+- **Major Version**: Incremented for incompatible API changes
+- **Minor Version**: Incremented for new functionality in a backward-compatible manner
+- **Patch Version**: Incremented for backward-compatible bug fixes

+The full version string is formatted as `MAJOR.MINOR.PATCH` (e.g., "1.0.0").

+### Version Exchange Protocol

+During driver initialization, the Linux kernel sends its version information to the RP2040:

+1. **Basic Version Information**: The driver sends a `SYSTEM_VERSION` packet containing the major and minor version numbers
+2. **Extended Version Information**: The driver follows with an extended packet containing the patch version

+This exchange allows both sides to maintain version compatibility and potentially adapt behavior based on the detected version.

+### Implementation Details

+- The kernel driver defines its version in `pamir-sam.h` with the constants `PAMIR_SAM_VERSION_*`
+- Version information is sent to the RP2040 during boot notification via `send_boot_notification()`
+- The RP2040 firmware maintains a record of the host driver version for potential compatibility checks
+- Both sides can implement version-specific behavior to maintain backward compatibility

 ## Userspace Interface